MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD09_LAB_MANUAL.md

 >**Note:** The JavaScript files are listed in **appcache.manifest**, and they will have been cached by the web browser.
 Making a change to the **appcache.manifest** file forces the browser to download the updated scripts.

 2. Run the application and view the **schedule.htm** page.
-3. In Internet Explorer, refresh the page to ensure the updated scripts are used.
+3. In Microsoft Edge, refresh the page to ensure the updated scripts are used.
 4. Close IIS Express by using the icon in the Windows notification area.
 5. On the **Schedule** page, click some of the stars, and then refresh the page.
 6. Verify that the same sessions are still starred.
-7. Close Internet Explorer.
+7. Close Microsoft Edge.

-#### Task 6: Reset Internet Explorer caching.
+#### Task 6: Reset Microsoft Edge caching.

-1. Configure Internet Explorer to disable support for application caching:
+1. Configure Microsoft Edge to disable support for application caching:
-- Start Internet Explorer.
+- Start Microsoft Edge.
-- In the Internet Explorer, press F10 to display the menu bar.
+- In the Microsoft Edge, press F10 to display the menu bar.
 - On the **Tools** menu, click **Internet options**.
 - In the **Internet Options** dialog box, click **Settings**.
 - In the **Website Data Settings** dialog box, click the **Caches and databases** tab.
 - Clear the **Allow website caches and databases** check box, and then click **OK**.
 - In the **Internet Options** dialog box, click **OK**.
-- Close Internet Explorer.
+- Close Microsoft Edge.

 >**Result:** After completing this exercise, you will have updated the Schedule page to locally record starred sessions.

-©2017 Microsoft Corporation.
+©2018 Microsoft Corporation.
 All rights reserved.

 The text in this document is available under the  [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode), additional terms may apply.
 All other content contained in this document (including, without limitation, trademarks, logos, images, etc.) are  **not**  included within the Creative Commons license grant.
 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.